 Advice: Buy for Features

 First, organizations implemented cloud-based platforms to manage accounts payable operations anytime, anywhere.
 Now, AI is emerging as the new feature that’s accelerating onboarding, monitoring and paying out vendors, assessing potential risks, and increasing bill coding accuracy.
 Next, it could be advanced data analytics tools that track spending patterns, optimize working capital, and predict future trends.
 Or it could be AP accrual automation that automatically records anticipated expenses that haven’t yet been invoiced.
 No matter the feature, it’s important to understand what functionality you need for your specific operations and adopt the technology solution that can grow with you.
-Keep “ease of use” in mind as well—as B2B starts to look more B2C, a true “touchless” future might come sooner than we think.
+Keep “ease of use” in mind as well—as B2B starts to look more B2C, a true touchless future might come sooner than we think.

-Looking Forward: Encourage a Culture of Innovation
+Looking Forward: Encourage a Culture of Experimentation

 If efficiency is the most important thing in accounting, it’s the people, processes, and technology that get us there.
-But we can’t build the best team and the best function if we never innovate and take risks.
+But we can’t build the best team and the best function if we never experiment and take risks.
 Don’t be afraid to try new technologies.
 Don’t be afraid to hire people that don’t have an accounting background.
 And don’t be afraid to put processes in place that make things easier for your team.

-A culture of innovation is about staying open-minded and tackling the things that are hard.
+A culture of experimentation is about staying open-minded and tackling the things that are hard.
 I’ve tried to maintain this throughout my career.
 Use those intuitive skill sets, implement better practices, and help your team advance to the next level—you’ll find you can maximize any new trends that come your way.